When the Arbiter is booted, it enters an Iddle state, trying to verify the status of the system.

 The watchdog signal for any autopilot is not ok.

 Make sure to configure the sending of arbitration messages as High priority.
-Otherwise, the sending of the messages could be shortly interrupted by a higher priority task and the autopilot will be declared Dead.
+Otherwise, the sending of messages could be shortly interrupted by a higher priority task and the autopilot will be declared Dead.